Beckhampton Avenue: Description

 Stukeley's theory was that the two avenues were part of a giant 'snake' winding across the landscape with its head at The Sanctuary and also incorporating the Avebury monument.

-The avenue may have originally extended further past the Longstones, with Adam being part of the 'cove' or standing stone arrangement sited along its course.
-Eve is a known part of the avenue leading back to the western gateway of the henge, which included what is now the village high street.
+The avenue may have originally extended further past the Longstones, with Adam being part of the 'cove', or standing stone arrangement, sited along its course.
+"Eve" is a known part of the avenue leading back to the western gateway of the henge, which included what is now the village high street.

+Earlier history

 Before the avenue was built, the site was host to an earlier Neolithic causewayed enclosure.